Trade promotion in Ukraine

 Access for Ukrainian companies to European Union (EU) markets has been facilitated for selected sectors.

 GIZ is working on behalf of the German Government to create better conditions for Ukrainian companies that wish to sell their products in the European market.
 To make the EU markets more accessible, the trade and export policy framework needs to be redesigned.
-GIZ supports the Ministry of Economic Development and Trade of Ukraine in developing action plans for Ukraine's 2017 to 2021 export strategy.
+GIZ supports the Ministry of Economic Development, Trade and Agriculture of Ukraine in developing action plans for Ukraine's 2017 to 2021 export strategy.
 Officials from public institutions, experts from the private sector and representatives from business associations and chambers of commerce meet in specially created working groups to discuss solutions on implementing the export strategy.
 With the support of international experts they learn more about EU-compliant quality standards and about implementing policy measures.
 Cooperation and exchange are also being advanced through modern dialogue formats such as workshops, conferences and round table discussions.

 GIZ is also increasing awareness among Ukrainian producers of the new standard system and providing training in standardisation for staff of Ukrainian institutions such as the Ukrainian Standardisation Body.
 Ukraine's standards will thus be adapted to those of the EU and trade barriers will be lowered.
 The Association Agreement with the EU and a World Trade Organization (WTO) agreement will also reduce the administrative costs for exporters.
 Working with the relevant ministries and authorities, GIZ will ensure the introduction of simpler and more transparent trade procedures.
 Companies will have access to all the relevant trade regulations via a newly developed online platform.
 It is not only the companies which benefit from increased trade: the stronger economy will also improve living conditions throughout Ukraine.